 Well qualified and dedicated early childhood professionals are in demand across health, education and social care settings.
 Our graduates are now enjoying successful careers as early years practitioners and managers.
 You’ll also find there are ample opportunities for promotion and progression to leadership positions in children’s services.

 Our degree is an excellent platform to broaden your career scope by taking additional qualifications.
 Some of our graduates have, for instance, gone on to train as children’s nurses by undertaking a shortened two-year Paediatric Nursing qualification.
-You can also consider our exciting range of postgraduate courses, including the or .
+You can also consider our exciting range of postgraduate courses, including the MA Education or MA Social Work.

 This route is known as the ‘non-practitioner route’ and is academic only, with no full practitioner status attached to it.